clap-rs/clap/examples/derive_ref/README.md

 - `from_occurrences`:
   - Implies `arg.takes_value(false).multiple_occurrences(true)`
   - Reads from `clap::ArgMatches::occurrences_of` rather than a `value_of` function
+    - Note: operations on values, like `default_value`, are unlikely to do what you want
 - `from_flag`
   - Implies `arg.takes_value(false)`
   - Reads from `clap::ArgMatches::is_present` rather than a `value_of` function
+    - Note: operations on values, like `default_value`, are unlikely to do what you want

 **Warning:**
 - To support non-UTF8 paths, you must use `parse(from_os_str)`, otherwise